-The decision to interview a refugee applicant for adjustment of status will be made on a case-by-case basis.
-Interviews are generally required when an officer at a Service Center is unable to verify identity or eligibility or to determine admissibility based solely on the immigration records available to the officer.
-Although the decision to relocate a case to a field office for interview will be made on a case-by-case basis, an officer at the Service Center should generally relocate a case to the field office for interview if it meets one of the following criteria:
+The decision to interview a refugee applicant for adjustment of status is made on a case-by-case basis.
+Interviews are generally required when an officer is unable to verify identity or determine admissibility based solely on the immigration records available to the officer.
+Although the decision to conduct an interview is made on a case-by-case basis, an officer should generally refer a case for interview if it meets one or more of the following criteria:

-The officer cannot verify the identity of the applicant through the information in the A-file.
+- The officer cannot verify the identity of the applicant through the information in the A-File and other USCIS systems;

-The officer can verify the identity of the applicant through the information in the A-file, but the applicant is claiming a new identity.
+- The officer can verify the identity of the applicant through the information in the A-File or other USCIS systems, but the applicant is claiming a new identity;

 The officer must address and reconcile any discrepancy in biographical information found in case records or USCIS data systems at the time of adjustment.
 During the overseas interview, the refugee reviewed their refugee application, relative petition, and biographical information and had the opportunity to correct any errors or resolve any identity issues at that time.
 An officer may not accept an affidavit as proof of a changed name or erroneous date of birth.

-The officer should be aware that name changes may occur after the refugee interview, such as in the case of a legal adoption, marriage or divorce.
-Applicants requesting a name change at time of adjustment will need to submit one of the following documents issued by a civil authority, (whether by a foreign state or U.S. authority):
+The officer should be aware that name changes may occur after the refugee interview, such as in the case of a legal adoption, marriage, or divorce.
+Applicants requesting a name change at time of adjustment need to submit one of the following documents issued by a civil authority (whether by a foreign state or U.S. authority):